-Best accessories for the LG G6
+Best Accessories for the LG G6

 If keeping your new investment in good condition is important, you'll want to slap a rugged case on your phone.
 SUPCASE provides some of the sturdiest cases you'll find for smartphones, so you can buy with confidence here.

 SUPCASE offers full protection for your phone, with a front plate that includes a built-in screen protector and port covers for the headphone jack and charging port.
-Made from a combination of TPU and polycarbonate materials, your phone will be protected from anything life throws your way.
+Made from a combination of TPU and polycarbonate materials, your phone will be protected from anything life throws your way for just $17.

 Ideal for heavy use and outdoorsmen, it also ships with a 360-degree swiveling belt clip holster so your phone is always within arms reach.